Miguu ya Kibunge na Kasoro Nyingine za Miguu

 Sehemu ya chini ya miguu ni sawasawa (Sehemu ya chini ya miguu ni sawasawa)

-In pes planus, the normal arch in the middle of the feet appears flattened.
-Until about 3 years of age, all children have flat feet and then the arch begins to develop.
-There are two main types of flat feet:
+In pes planus, the normal arch in the middle of the foot appears flattened.
+Until approximately 3 years of age, all children have flat feet and then the arch begins to develop.

 • Flexible flat feet